 It is a nonprofit women activist group committed to supporting women displaced during the war or oppression.
 The group works in eight war-ravaged territories, including Iraq and Rwanda, to provide educational and psychosocial facilities to women in these countries.

 Every Mother Counts

 Found by Christy Burns, the activist group is working to ensure better medical care for mothers worldwide.
 Every Mother Count provides donations and training to health clinics to reduce mother mortality rates in counties like India, Haiti, and Tanzania.

 Pathfinder International was established in 1957.
-Since then, the organization strives to promote healthy pregnancies and reproductive rights among women in the most vulnerable area worldwide.
+Since then, the organization has strived to promote healthy pregnancies and reproductive rights among women in the most vulnerable area worldwide.

-Its main mission is to create a world where every woman has access to contraception, no woman dies during pregnancy, and everyone has a healthy reproductive life.
+Its primary mission is to create a world where every woman has access to contraception, no woman dies during pregnancy, and everyone has a healthy reproductive life.